ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 {: #associations title="Security Associations between Publisher, Broker, Subscriber pairs."}
 {: artwork-align="center"}

 This document describes how to use {{I-D.ietf-ace-key-groupcomm}} and {{RFC9200}} to perform authentication, authorization and key distribution actions as overviewed in Section 2 of {{I-D.ietf-ace-key-groupcomm}}, when the considered group is Publishers and Subsribers belonging to the same security group.
+In this document, the application groups are considered at a single topic name level, and a security group SHOULD be associated with a single application group.
+However, the same application group MAY be associated with multiple security groups.
+In addition, applications MAY create topic filters that expand to multiple topic names, and associate them a single security group but further details and considerations on the mapping between the two types of group are out of the scope of this document.

 To this end, this profile describes how: